 There are clear instructions on how to clean and sterilise the Elvie Single Electric Breast Pump, and tips on how to position it correctly.
 "The pump is easy to disassemble and clean – it's much more straightforward than other pumps I've tried."

-“It comes with two different sized shields and it’s worth trying both out first to see which one works better for you” says Lisa.
-“Once you get the hang of positioning it – I recommend doing it infront of the mirror first – it’s super easy to pop in your bra and get pumping.”
+"It comes with two different sized shields and it's worth trying both out first to see which one works better for you," says Lisa.
+"Once you get the hang of positioning it – I recommend doing it in front of the mirror first – it's super easy to pop in your bra and get on with pumping."

-However, using the right bra is crucial.
+However, using the right bra is crucial when using the Elvie Single Electric Breast Pump.
 Lisa found the pump worked better in some bras than others.
-“The pump needs to sit against your skin an if my bra wasn’t tight enough against the pump I’d experience leaks,” she explains.
-“The suction can also be a bit hit and miss for various reasons, such as if you’re using a shield or bra that’s too big, or if any of the parts are wet or the seal isn’t positioned completely flat against the shield.”
+"The pump needs to sit against your skin and if my bra wasn't tight enough against the pump I'd experience leaks," she explains.
+"The suction can also be a bit hit and miss for various reasons, such as if you're using a shield or a bra that's too big, or if any of the parts are wet or the seal isn't positioned completely flat against the shield."

 Comfort and features

-“The free app is easy to use and handy to keep track of when and how much milk you’ve expressed, as well as controlling the pump itself.
-That’s ideal if you are pumping on the go and want to increase or decrease the suction without delving into your bra,” says Lisa.
+"The free app is easy to use and handy to keep track of when and how much milk you've expressed, as well as controlling the pump itself.
+That's ideal if you are pumping on the go and want to increase or decrease the suction - without delving into your bra," Lisa explains.

 The Elvie app and website have great FAQ and troubleshooting videos to help you solve any problems.
 "That means any issues you encounter are easy to avoid once you're aware of them," adds Lisa.

-When it came to sterilising the pump, Lisa found the shields didn’t always survive steam or microwave sterilisation.
-“Elvie were excellent at sending replacement shields for free, but there’s only a 90-day guarantee,” she says.
-“Coldwater sterilisation would protect against this.
-But I like the speed and ease of my microwave steriliser.
-For such an expensive product, this feels like somewhat of an oversight.”
+When it came to sterilising the pump, Lisa found the shields didn't always survive steam or microwave sterilisation.
+"Elvie was excellent at sending replacement shields for free, but there's only a 90-day guarantee," she says.

 Value for money